 What is needed?

 Few airlines currently offer new generation ancillary revenue products and so do not generate the potential additional revenues.
-The industry is in its infancy, but there are signs this is changing, and the sale of in-flight and new-generation ancillary products is expected to grow over the next few years.
+While the industry is in its infancy now, the sale of in-flight and new-generation ancillary products is expected to grow over the next few years.

-“Passengers today are paying mainly for connectivity and IFE content, but the biggest potential in the future is targeted and personalized advertising and shopping solutions.
-Having spare time while on board and being connected opens up so many opportunities for new revenue streams the airline can participate in,” says Stephanie Schuster, senior director business development at Axinom.
+“Passengers today are mainly paying for connectivity and IFE content, but the biggest potential in the future is targeted and personalized advertising and shopping solutions.
+Them being connected with spare time at hand onboard an aircraft opens up opportunities for new revenue streams,” says Stephanie Schuster, senior director business development at Axinom.